rsolano/CarND-Behavioral-Cloning-P3/writeup.md

 My model consists of a convolution neural network with 5x5 filter sizes and depths between 24 and 64 (clone.py lines 76-87)

 The image pixel data is normalized and mean centered in the model using a Keras lambda layer (code line 77).
-Input images are cropped 70 pixes from the top and 20 from the bottom in order to eliminate unnecessary details that could potentially distract the model.
+Input images are cropped 70 pixels from the top and 20 from the bottom in order to eliminate unnecessary details that could potentially distract the model.
 This is achieved via a Keras Cropping2D layer.

 #### 2. Attempts to reduce overfitting in the model